OnurGumus/onurgumus.github.io/_posts/2020-12-20-your-domain-driven-project-Lean-software-development.md

 ---

-# Your domain driven project: Lean software development
+# Your domain driven project : Lean software development

-In the previous post we have seen how to kick-start the project by discovering our domain.
+In the previous [post](https://onurgumus.github.io/2020/12/15/How-to-start-your-domain-driven-project.html) we have seen how to kick-start the project by discovering our domain.
 Once we have established our main stories and the relevant acceptance criterias, the next step would be splitting our features/stories to their respective bounded contexts.
 The concept of bounded context is heavily discussed in any domain driven book, usually typical examples given as a customer concept in one domain meaning one thing, such as an actor buying something, whereas in another context it may refer to an owner of an or target of a delivery.
 I myself, have a bit more technical and perhaps more vague interpretation of the bounded contexts: